 Success to Coastal Fertility Specialists means high quality patient care measured by patient satisfaction and high pregnancy rates.
 Evidence of our high quality patient care is our 3 consecutive national patient satisfaction awards.
 Understanding success measured by pregnancy rates can be more complicated as In Vitro Fertilization (IVF) success rates depend on a number of different factors, including patient age, ovarian reserve, and the infertility diagnosis.

-The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by two of the nation’s leading embryologists, Kathy Miller, HCLD and Dr. Ted Thomas, PhD, HCLD.
+The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by our onsite, high complexity laboratory director, Dr. Jeff Gray, PhD, HCLD.
 The laboratory uses the latest third generation embryo incubators coupled with the use of embryo isolettes to minimize the amount of time an embryo is out of its normal physiological environment.
 Assisted hatching is utilized when necessary to improve implantation along with vitrification techniques to maximize egg and embryo cryopreservation survival.

 How Can You Understand A Center’s Specific Pregnancy Rate?

 In order to provide the highest level of care for you, we are proud members of the Society for Assisted Reproductive Technology (SART) and report our annual pregnancy rates to SART.
 SART then performs random audits verifying results and publishes our results and other center’s results in an easy to understand format.
 Please click here to view our 2016 assisted reproductive technology success rates.
 There are many variables to consider and we are happy to guide you through that discussion during your new patient consult.